ansible-collections/dellemc.os9/README.md

 # Ansible Network Collection for Dell EMC OS9

-## Collection contents
-The collection includes the Ansible modules, plugins and roles required to work on a Dell EMC OS9.
-It also includes sample playbooks and documents that illustrate how the collection can be used.
+This collection includes the Ansible modules, plugins and roles required to work on Dell EMC PowerSwitch platforms running Dell EMC OS9.
+Sample playbooks and documentation are also included to show how the collection can be used.

 ### Ansible modules